dataplat/FabricTools/docs/en-US/Get-FabricCapacities.md

 ### EXAMPLE 1

-This command retrieves all resources of type "Microsoft.Fabric/capacities" from all resource groups in the subscription with the ID "12345678-1234-1234-1234-123456789012".
+This command retrieves all resources of type "Microsoft.Fabric/capacities" from all resource groups in the subscription with the ID "12345678-1234-1234-1234-123456789012". ```powershell ```

 ```powershell
 Get-FabricCapacities -subscriptionID "12345678-1234-1234-1234-123456789012"